openfga/rfcs/20221012-add-type-restrictions-to-dsl-syntax.md

   relations
     define viewer: [user, user:*]
 ```
 Then you can write tuples such as `document:X#viewer@user:*`, which means that `document:X` is viewable to all `user`s.
-If you had another type, say `employee`, then you may instead write something like
+If you had another type restriction, say `employee`, then you may instead write something like
 ```
 type user